jarig/suton/README.md

 - **=== We are here ===**
 - :clock1: TonLibs are moved to own project and re-usable for other needs
 - :clock1: TonControl automates participation in elections
-- :clock1: TonControl reports telemetry via Logstash using TCP protocol
+- :clock1: TonControl reports telemetry via LogStash using TCP protocol
-- :clock1: Logstash analyzing tonvalidator logs
+- :clock1: LogStash analyzing tonvalidator logs
 - :clock1: TonControl can send notifications to service-bus
 - :clock1: TonControl can be controlled via service-bus messages